statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 // @public (undocumented)
 export function isStateChannelsResponse(message: StateChannelsJsonRpcMessage): message is StateChannelsResponse;

-// Warning: (ae-forgotten-export) The symbol "ChannelNotFound" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "InvalidTransition" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export type JoinChannelError = ChannelNotFound_3 | InvalidTransition_2;

-// @public (undocumented)
-export interface JoinChannelParams {
-    // (undocumented)
-    channelId: ChannelId;
-}

-// Warning: (ae-incompatible-release-tags) The symbol "JoinChannelRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
-//
-// @public (undocumented)
-export type JoinChannelRequest = JsonRpcRequest<'JoinChannel', JoinChannelParams>;

-// Warning: (ae-incompatible-release-tags) The symbol "JoinChannelResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
-//
-// @public (undocumented)
-export type JoinChannelResponse = JsonRpcResponse<ChannelResult>;

 // @beta
 export interface JsonRpcError<Code extends number, Message, Data = undefined> {
     code: Code;